 If you are worried about a colleague's possible condition, you may encourage that individual to self-report.
 You may also contact IMP3 directly about the issue and this will satisfy your obligation for reporting the matter to the Board.

-engaged in the unlawful diversion or distribution of a controlled or illegal substance to a third party or for personal gain or profit;
+Engaged in the unlawful diversion or distribution of a controlled or illegal substance to a third party or for personal gain or profit.

-failed to provide truthful information or to fully cooperate with IMP3 or the Board.
+Failed to provide truthful information or to fully cooperate with IMP3 or the Board.

-experiencing anger management concerns; or
+Is experiencing anger management concerns.

-been urged by friends, family or colleagues to get help for mental health issues such as depression, or a physical condition, and/or substance use.
+Is urged by friends, family or colleagues to get help for mental health issues such as depression, or a physical condition, and/or substance use.

 Once an individual contacts IMP3 about a possible situation that could affect their ability to practice pharmacy, IMP3 will gather information about their situation.
 This may result in referral for further evaluation and/or treatment (see below for SAMHSA's treatment locator), if indicated.
 IMP3 then determines whether or not the pharmacy professional would benefit from ongoing support and monitoring.
 If so, an individualized contract is developed that includes safeguards that are designed to allow the individual to continue/return to practice with reasonable skill and safety.
 It is IMP3’s hope that the majority of the participants in IMP3 are actively practicing pharmacy.